UKICER 2025

 • Your research experience (qualitative, quantitative, or mixed methods; study design; human subjects research; K-12, undergraduate, graduate, or professional contexts)

-• Submit your application via EasyChair.
+• Submit your application via EasyChair (Details to be confirmed).

 Accepted participants must prepare and submit a white paper (2–4 pages) to serve as a primer for all workshop participants.
 White papers are not published in the conference proceedings.